Buses from Paris to Luxembourg

 Please visit our COVID-19 Travel Guide for more information on all carrier policies and the latest travel advisories issued by every U.S. state, Canadian province, and European country.

-The bus takes an average of 6 hours and 54 minutes to cover the 287 kilometers from Paris to Luxembourg.
+The bus takes an average of 6 hours and 49 minutes to cover the 178 miles from Paris to Luxembourg.
 However, the fastest bus only takes 5 hours and 10 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-Because many passengers travel from Paris to Luxembourg at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+Saturday is usually the day when buses are busiest, as many travelers take the bus to enjoy the weekend in Luxembourg.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave Paris?